Merchant API: best practices

 Acknowledge returns

-Returns can be created, fetched, and acknowledged via the API.
+You can create, fetch, and acknowledge returns via the API.
 To retrieve only the latest returns from the marketplaces you can use the GET

 v2/returns/merchant/